hazae41/starter/README.md

-# Hello world
+# Starter

-You can clone this repository to start building a cool website
+Start a cool website with React and Tailwind

 ## Stack